inbo/tutorials/content/installation/user/user_install_kerberos/index.md

 During installation, you may be asked for extra configuration input.
 To answer that, see next section: [Configure Kerberos client](#configure-kerberos-client).

+For Mac users, note that *Heimdal Kerberos* is installed by default, so there is no need to install a client.
+Mac users can jump to the paragraph "Next, adapt the `krb5.conf`..."

 ### Configure Kerberos client